DreamOfTheRedChamber/system-design-interviews/messenger.md

 	5. User B reconnects online, carrying the latest local msg sequence id SEQ1 to IM server.
 	6. IM server detects that User B needs more msgs, so it delivers all of msgs with sequence id between SEQ1 and SEQ2.
 	7. User B receives the msg and update the local sequence id to SEQ2.
+* Why needs an acknowledgement even if TCP layer already acknowledges msg:
+	* These acknowledgement are at different layers.
+TCP acknowledgement is at network layer.
+App layer acknowledgement happens at acknowledge layer.
+There could be some error happening during the process from network layer to app layer.

 ### Consistency
+* Multi sender, receiver, multi-thread

+#### How to find a global time order
+* Sender's timestamp or sequence number?
+No because
+	- Senders' timestamp are not synced
+	- Sender's sequence number could be cleared after a reset
+* IM server's timestamp?
+No because
+	- Usually IM server will be a cluster and the clock is synced using NTP.
+	- When the cluster size is really big, it is challenging to maintain uniqueness.
+* IM server's sequence number?
+	- Could be implemented using Redis' incr instruction, DB's auto increment id, Twitter's snowflake algo
+	- Redis' incr / DB's auto increment need to happen on the master node, leading to low performance.
+	- Snowflake algorithm also has the problem of syncing the clock.
+* Not so accurate global unique sequence number?
+	- From the product's perspective, there is no need for a global unique sequence number.
+As long as there is a unique global sequence number per messaging group, it will be good enough.
+* Problem not completely with unique sequence number per group because
+	- IM servers are deployed on a cluster basis.
+Every machine's performance will be different and different IM servers could be in different states, such as in GC.
+A message with bigger sequence number could be sent later than another message smaller sequence number.
+	- For a single IM server receiving a msg, the processing will be based on multi-thread basis.
+It could not be guaranteed that a message with bigger sequence number will be sent to receiver earlier than a message with lower sequence number.

+#### Rerange message
+* When many offline messages need to be pushed to the end-user, there is a need to resort msgs.
+* The entire process for sending offline msgs
+	1. The connection layer (network gateway) will subscribe to the redis topic for offline msgs.
+	2. User goes online.
+	3. The connection layer (network gateway) will notify business layer that the user is online.
+	4. The business layer will publish msgs to redis topic for offline msgs.
+	5. Redis will fan out the offline messages to the connection layer.
+(The rearrangement happens on this layer)
+	6. The conneciton layer will push the message to clients.

 ### Security

 # Estimation